1854 – 1932

 - 1860 – Begins musical study

 - 1867 – Enlisted by his father into the U.S. Marine Corps after talk of joining the circus

 - 1872 – First composition, Moonlight on the Potomac Waltzes

 - 1874-1880 – Plays in and conducts theater productions including H.M.S.
 Pinafore on Broadway and Matt Morgan’s Living Pictures (featuring unclad women in tableau)

 - 1880 – Becomes director of the U.S. Marine Corps Band

 - 1892 – Founds Sousa’s Band

 - 1893 – First big gig for Sousa’s Band.
 World’s Columbian Expo in Chicago

 - 1900 – First European Tour.
-The band plays first game of baseball in Paris at the Paris Exposition on July 4
+The band introduces baseball to Paris at the Paris Exposition on July 4

-- 1914 – After coining the term “canned music” in 1906, Sousa co-founds ASCAP (American Society of Composers, Authors and Publishers).
+- 1914 – After coining the term “canned music” in 1906, Sousa co-founds ASCAP (American Society of Composers, Authors and Publishers) along with Irving Berlin and Jerome Kern.
 He testifies before Congress to ensure critical royalty rights for composers, lyricists, and publishers